ICTAPhogeschool/apvaardig_digitap/README.md

-# Apvaardig_digitap
+# Moodle quiz reporting block
 ## Scheme
  ![plug-in scheme](./docs/img/apvaardig_digitap.drawio.png)
-## Apvaardig  digitap  Moodle plug-in
+## Moodle quiz reporting block Moodle plug-in
-Moodle Plugin block <strong>apvaardig_digitap</strong> is a plugin block for Moodle that adds functionality to the Moodle platform.
+The <strong>Moodle quiz reporting block</strong> is a block type plugin for Moodle that shows selected quiz results in a userfriendly dashboard to the students.

-Installation
+## Installation
-Download the plugin from the GitHub repository.
+- Download the plugin from the GitHub repository.
-Extract the plugin files to the <strong>/blocks/apvaardig_digitap</strong> directory in your Moodle installation.
+- Extract the plugin files to the <strong>/blocks/apvaardig_digitap</strong> directory in your Moodle installation.
-Log in to your Moodle site as an administrator and go to Site administration > Notifications.
+- Log in to your Moodle site as an administrator and go to Site administration > Notifications.
-Follow the on-screen instructions to install the plugin.
+- Follow the on-screen instructions to install the plugin.

-Usage
+## Usage
-Moodle Plugin Name adds a new feature to the Moodle platform.
-To use the feature, follow these steps:

-Navigate to the page where you want to use the feature.
-Click on the button to activate the feature.
-Follow the on-screen instructions to use the feature.
+This Moodle plugin adds new block to your Moodle platform.
+You can add the block to any page you want.
+Depending on the configuration settings the results from the selected quizzes are displayed to the user

-Configuration
+## Configuration
-Moodle Plugin Name can be configured using the settings page in the Moodle administration panel.
+The block settings can be be configured using the settings page in the Moodle administration panel.
 To access the settings page, follow these steps:

 Log in to your Moodle site as an administrator.
-Go to Site administration > Plugins > Local plugins > Moodle Plugin Name.
+Go to Site administration > Plugins > Blocks > Moodle quiz reporting block.
 Configure the settings as desired.
 Click Save changes to save the settings.
-Support
-If you encounter any issues or have any questions about Moodle Plugin Name, please contact the plugin developer at <strong>John S.</strong> p056948@ap.be.
-# Settings

 Configuration of connection to the extern database.
 If you have any issue with the connection please check first the firewall.
  ![plug-in scheme](./docs/img/plugin_settings.png)

-## Plugin-settings
-# Data model
+### Data model
 This plug-in use automapper-plus as extra library to map Models and ModelDtos.
 <br>
 [Go to the automapper repository](https://github.com/mark-gerarts/automapper-plus)

+## Support
+If you encounter any issues or have any questions about Moodle Plugin Name, please create an issue in the git repo.

 ## Models and ModelDtos
 ## Extern data Model from database